IamLupo/base-problem/README.md

 Results:

-I manage to scan numbers with 32 milion digits.
+	I manage to scan numbers with 32 milion digits for base 3, 4, 5 and 6.

 Requirement:

 	GMP: https://gmplib.org/